Tolsa positions itself as ATO-free flame retardant supplier for fire-safe alternatives

 European supplier targets faster lead times, sustainability and cost efficiency as antimony supply tightens

-Madrid, 14 May – Spanish chemicals manufacturer Tolsa has positioned itself to supply sustainable flame-retardant alternatives to the rubber industry, offering an additive that is free from both halogens and antimony trioxide (ATO).
+Madrid – Spanish chemicals manufacturer Tolsa has positioned itself to supply sustainable flame-retardant alternatives to the rubber industry: offering an additive that is free from both halogens and antimony trioxide (ATO).

-Suitable for rubber and plastics applications, the Adins-branded additive has been billed as a safer and more sustainable solution for fire-retardant materials, amid rising raw material prices and tightening supply in Europe.
+Suitable for rubber and plastics applications, the Adins-branded additive is claimed to be a 'safer and more sustainable solution for fire-retardant materials, amid rising raw material prices and tightening supply in Europe.'

-Furthermore, prices have surged by over 800% in the past year, prompting manufacturers to rethink their formulations.
+Furthermore, it said, prices have surged by over 800% in the past year, prompting manufacturers to rethink their formulations.

-“Adins stands out because it delivers real ATO-free formulations improving fire performance due to its synergy effect enhancing the char formation," said Marta Sacristan, functional additives technical manager at Tolsa.
+Tolsa's ATO-free product "improves fire performance due to its synergy effect enhancing the char formation," said Marta Sacristan, functional additives technical manager at Tolsa.

-In addition, it reduces the smoke and heat release while improving the anti-dripping effect, she said in a 14 May release.
+In addition, it reduces the smoke and heat-release while improving the anti-dripping effect, Sacristan further claimed in a 14 May press release.

-These are key features for fire performance, especially in rubber cable insulation, footwear, and protective coatings.
+These attributes, she said, are key features for fire performance, especially in rubber cable insulation, footwear, and protective coatings.

-According to Tolsa, rubber compounders are among "major international compounders and producers" that are currently validating the Adins flame-retardancy products.
+According to Tolsa, rubber compounders are among "major international compounders and producers" that are currently validating its flame-retardancy products.

 In rubber cable applications, Tolsa said Adins has "significantly reduced peak heat release and smoke production while improving the char structure."

-Similarly, in safety shoe soles made of rubber, the new ATO-free formulation enhances fire resistance through the formation of denser and more compact char, offering a safer alternative to traditional flame retardants.
+Similarly, in safety shoe soles made of rubber, the ATO-free formulation enhances fire resistance through the formation of denser and more compact char.

 This article is only available to subscribers - subscribe today